adamant-antithesis/todo_test/README.md

 Project "Your Task Manager"
-The "Your Task Manager" is a web-based platform designed to help users manage their tasks.
+The "Your Task Manager" is a web-based app designed to help users manage their tasks.
 It allows users to create, update, delete, and track the status of tasks.

 ---Features